Downtown Edmonton: Government Centre

-Government Centre is an informal district located at the southwest corner of the downtown core and is the home of the Alberta provincial government.
+Government Centre is an informal district at the southwest corner of the downtown core and is the home of the provincial government.
 The most notable feature of this part of downtown is the Alberta Legislature Building and its surrounding parks, fountains, and gardens.

-An underground pedway system connects the Legislature to several of the surrounding buildings, including the historic Bowker Building and the Frederick W. Haultain Building.
+An underground pedway system connects the Legislature Building to several of the surrounding buildings, including the historic Bowker Building and the Frederick W. Haultain Building.

-Federal government offices were housed in the Federal Building at the north-east corner of Government Centre until they relocated to Canada Place, located at the east edge of downtown, in the 1980s.
-The Federal Building is undergoing a $356 million renovation due to be completed in 2015 for provincial government offices and a new underground parking structure.
+Federal government offices were housed in the Federal Building (renamed the Queen Elizabeth II Building in 2022) at the north-east corner of Government Centre until they relocated to Canada Place, at the east edge of downtown, in the 1980s.
+The Federal Building underwent a $356 million renovation completed in 2015 for provincial government offices and a new underground parking structure.

-Transit service is provided by the Government Centre Transit Centre located near the Federal Building and by Government Centre station located just to the west.
+Transit service is provided by the Government Centre Transit Centre near the Queen Elizabeth II Building and by Government Centre station just to the west.

 Jasper Avenue

 Jasper Avenue is the city's "main street".
 It starts at 77 Street in the east, running south west along the south edge of Boyle Street until it reaches the downtown core.
-It then runs due west through downtown and the neighbourhood of Oliver until it reaches 125 Street.
+It then runs due west through downtown and the neighbourhood of Wîhkwêntôwin until it reaches 125 Street.
 Jasper Avenue is a major public transit route as several of Edmonton's busiest bus routes travel along it.
 The LRT travels underneath Jasper Avenue between 99 and 110 Streets.

 Jasper Avenue has no street number but sits where 101 Avenue would otherwise be.
-Jasper Avenue is home to many of Edmonton's oldest heritage buildings (for example the Hotel Macdonald) and some of Edmonton's tallest office towers, including Canadian Western Bank Place and Scotia Place; however, the presence of the former limits that of the latter, and many tall buildings are found just off Jasper where land is easier to obtain.
+Jasper Avenue is home to many of Edmonton's oldest heritage buildings (for example the Hotel Macdonald) and some of Edmonton's tallest office towers, including Canadian Western Bank Place and Rice Howard Place; however, the presence of the former limits that of the latter, and many tall buildings are found just off Jasper where land is easier to obtain.
 Together with help from nearby streets like 100 Avenue, 104 Street, 101 Street, and 102 Avenue, the Jasper West area (west of 97 Street) is one of the major retail, living, commercial, and entertainment districts of the city.

 Rice Howard Way

 Rice Howard Way comprises 100A Street between Jasper Avenue and 102 Avenue and 101A Avenue between 100 Street and 101 Street.
-The portion of 101A Avenue between 100A Street and 101 Street was closed to traffic, making it an open air pedestrian walkway.
+The portion of 101A Avenue between 100A Street and 101 Street was closed to traffic, making it an open-air pedestrian walkway.
 The rest of Rice Howard Way is open to vehicular traffic.
-Rice Howard Way has a few prominent office towers like Scotia Place and some restaurants.
+Rice Howard Way has a few prominent office towers like Rice Howard Place and some restaurants.

 Rice Howard Way's southern edge (100A Street at Jasper Avenue) has an entrance to the Central LRT Station.